cambridge-collection/manuscript-result-viewer/README.md

-# Darwin Search Results Viewer
+# MSCAT Search Results Viewer and Supporting Pages

-A Single File Component for [Vue.JS (v3)](https://vuejs.org/) for displaying search results from Darwin Search API.
+A Single File Component for [Vue.JS (v3)](https://vuejs.org/) for displaying search results from MSCAT Search API.
+It also is capable of generating the static HTML of the About, Advanced Search and Help pages.

 ## Installation